 Mission Statement | Please Adopt Us! | Adopted 2009-2013 | Forever Fosters: Sponsor a Senior Dog | Upcoming Events in 2013 | The Summer Scoop | Graying Muzzles Calendar & Photo Contest | Why Should I Adopt a Senior Dog? | Companions: Seniors for Seniors & Therapy Dogs | The Georgia Memorial Fund: The Bridges One Old Dog Can Build | Shopping | Spay/Neuter Senior Dogs | In Memory | Old Dog Stories | Giving up Your Senior Dog | Doggone Good Links | Support the Sanctuary | Contact the Sanctuary | Thank You!

 Please Adopt Us!

 The dogs featured on this page are available for adoption from The Sanctuary for Senior Dogs.
-All of our dogs have been altered, evaluated for temperament, and provided with necessary medical care.
-Our dogs are indoor dogs, looking for a home in which they will be valued family members.
+All of our dogs have been altered, provided with necessary medical care, and have lived in a foster home prior to adoption.
+Our dogs are indoor dogs, looking for a home in which they will be indoor, valued family members.
 Please see our adoption procedures to the left.

 Please do not post our adoptable dogs on any other web site, in any e-mail, or on any Internet list serv without our written permission.
 The Sanctuary for Senior Dogs does not euthanize our dogs for space.
 A senior dog in our program has a place for life.